datatheorem/datatheorem-mobile-secure-action/README.md

 - `LOW`: Block on all severity vulnerabilities (low, medium, high)

 ### `POLLING_TIMEOUT`
-When `POLLING_TIMEOUT` is specified, the action will stop polling the scan result after the specified time (milliseconds).
+When `POLLING_TIMEOUT` is specified, the action will stop polling the scan result after the specified time in seconds.
-Defaults to 300 000ms (5 minutes).
+Defaults to 300 seconds (5 minutes).

 ### Example with Vulnerability Blocking